+So that we can supply your labels quickly and of the highest possible quality, it is important that these artwork guidelines are followed.
 Artwork that is not supplied using the following criteria may require design work that will incur additional costs.
-Our sales team will advise an estimate for allrequired amendments before proceeding.
+Our sales team will give you an estimate for all required amendments before proceeding.

 Colour mode of files supplied

-All files should be supplied using CMYK colour mode and not RGB Pantone colours should only be used if being matched.
-Where additional colours are needed (e.g. Orange, Violet, Green) to achieve Pantone match, this may incur additional charges which will be advised by our sales team.
-All orders quoted using CMYK will be matched as close a possible but please be aware that a pantone match is not guaranteed.
+All files should be supplied using CMYK colour mode and not RGB.
+Pantone colours should only be used if being matched.
+Where additional colours are needed (e.g. Orange, Violet, Green) to achieve Pantone match, they may incur additional charges which will be explained to you by our sales team.
+All orders quoted using CMYK will be matched as closely as possible but please be aware that a Pantone match is not guaranteed.

 Artwork using Black should be supplied as “100% black”.
 If a richer Black is required then values of Cyan 20%, Yellow 20%, Black 100% can be used.

-Ink coverage in text, pictures or graphics should be no more than 310% Registration should not be used as a colour or 0% for White.
+Ink coverage in text, pictures or graphics should be no more than 310%.
+The cutter guide should not be used as a colour.
 It should be used for crop/trim/registration only.

 Colour consistency should be maintained across ranges.
 If there is a colour change then please inform us when you submit your artwork.

-Please note: Digital printing is very detailed and will pick up any slight issues in the files, so it is imperative that a/w is to a very high standard.
+Please note: Digital printing is very detailed and will pick up any slight issues in the files, so it is vital that artwork is to a very high standard.

-File formats - Files types such as .eps, .tiff or .jpeg should be at least 300dpi when placed/viewed at 100%.
+File formats – Files types such as .eps, .tiff or .jpeg should be at least 300dpi when placed/viewed at 100%.
 Please do not convert a lower resolution file to 300dpi as this will NOT improve the image.
-Please also note, we will not be able to change/edit Photoshop files unless they are supplied as a layered PSD file with fonts (if used) all supplied.
+We will not be able to change or edit Photoshop files unless they are supplied as a layered PSD file with all fonts supplied.

-Illustrator .eps files should have all “type” outlined and images should beembedded PDF’s should have both the fonts (if used) and images embedded.
+Illustrator .eps files should have all “type” outlined and images should be embedded.
+PDFs should have the fonts and images embedded.
 If “type” is not outlined or text change are required, we will need the font supplied (both screen and printer versions).
 Cutter guides, foil, varnishes and white must be on separate layers and coloured as a spot ink.

-Please ensure that any a/w is intact under the cutter guide and also, please supply the guide as a “stroke” and not “fill”.
+Please ensure that any artwork is intact under the cutter guide and please supply the guide as a “stroke” and not “fill”.

 Please note, all databases supplied are treated as “clean and reviewed” and we will print exactly as the files provided.
 We will not edit or proof read any databases before printing.